Indigenous People of Biafra

-The Indigenous People of Biafra (IPOB) is a separatist group in Nigeria that aims to restore the defunct Republic of Biafra, a country which seceded from Nigeria in 1967 prior to the Nigerian Civil War and was subsequently dissolved following its defeat in 1970.
-Since 2021, IPOB and other Biafran separatist groups have been fighting a low-level guerilla conflict in southeastern Nigeria against the Nigerian government.
-The group was founded in 2012 by Nnamdi Kanu, who has been the leader, and Uche Mefor, who served as the deputy leader.
+The Indigenous People of Biafra (IPOB) is a separatist organisation in Nigeria that aims to restore the defunct Republic of Biafra, which seceded from Nigeria in 1967 before the Nigerian Civil War and was dissolved after its defeat in 1970.
+Since 2021, IPOB and other Biafran separatist groups have been fighting a low-level guerrilla conflict in southeastern Nigeria against the Nigerian government.
+The group was founded in 2012 by Nnamdi Kanu, who has been its leader, and Uche Mefor, who served as deputy leader.

 Kanu is a British political activist known for his advocacy of the contemporary Biafran independence movement.
-It was declared a terrorist organization by the Nigerian government in 2017 under the Nigerian Terrorism Act.
-Although the declaration was nullified by a High Court sitting in Enugu in 2023, the Abuja Division of the Court of Appeal upheld the Federal Government's 2017 proscription of IPOB as a terrorist group.
-As of May 2022, the United Kingdom has been denying asylum to members of IPOB who allegedly engaged in human rights abuses, though the UK government clarified that IPOB had not been designated as a terrorist organisation.
+IPOB was declared a terrorist organisation by the Nigerian government in 2017 under the Nigerian Terrorism Act.
+However, the declaration was nullified by a High Court sitting in Enugu in 2023.
+The Abuja Division of the Court of Appeal upheld the federal government's 2017 proscription of IPOB as a terrorist group.
+As of May 2022, the United Kingdom had denied asylum to members of IPOB alleged to have engaged in human rights abuses, though the UK government clarified that IPOB had not been designated as a terrorist organisation in the UK.

-IPOB has criticized the Nigerian federal government for causing numerous issues in the South-Eastern, South-Central and parts of North-Central Nigeria, including poor investment, political alienation, inequitable resource distribution, ethnic marginalization, heavy military presence, and extrajudicial killings.
-IPOB rose to prominence in the mid-2010s and is now the largest Biafran independence organization by membership.
-In recent years, it has gained significant media attention for becoming a frequent target of political crackdowns by the Nigerian government.
-It has numerous sites and communication channels.
+IPOB has accused the Nigerian federal government of poor investment, political alienation, inequitable resource distribution, ethnic marginalisation, a heavy military presence, and extrajudicial killings in southeastern, south-central, and parts of north-central Nigeria.
+IPOB rose to prominence in the mid-2010s and has been described as the largest Biafran independence organisation by membership.
+In recent years, it has received media attention as a frequent target of political crackdowns by the Nigerian government.
+It has numerous websites and communication channels.